sJohnsonStoever/redditPostArchiver/README.md

 This package provides a quick way to save a specific subset of that knowledge, and to save it in the most future proof way possible, while maintaining the readability of reddit in its original form.

-## Operation ##

-### Archiving Mode ###

-The normal mode of operation for the software.

-* Generates HTML files and CSS files that replicate the feeling of reddit without any of the extraneous data.
-Side-bar information and links, for example, will not be present.
-* An easily parsed file containing the snudown markdown of the post contents and self posts.

-**To Do:** A mode that sets the location of the CSS file instead of copying a new one along side the html file every time.

-### Archive HTML mode ###

-This mode reads the easily-parsed archive files containing the snudown markdown content of comments and self posts and produces HTML output, along with associates CSS files.

-Useful for re-rendering html files after custom changes to this software.

-If file space per archival file is at a premium, then one could potentially only archive the markdown-formatted file and generate the HTML as needed.